 - Select About This Mac, then System Report.

-- Click Power and scroll down to Cycle Count.
+- Click Power on the left sidebar, then scroll down to Cycle Count.

-The number of cycles should give you a good idea of how long your battery has left before requiring replacement.
-Different MacBooks have ratings for different cycle counts, so you’ll need to cross-reference your result with the ratings on Apple’s Support website.
+The cycle count should give you a good idea of how long your battery has left before requiring replacement.
+Different MacBooks have varying ratings for cycle counts, so you’ll need to cross-reference your result with the ratings on Apple’s battery cycle support page.

-Finally, if you’ve noticed your battery life has become significantly worse of late, you may decide that it’s time for a service anyway.
-Use your own judgement to weigh up if the cost is worth it to you.
+Finally, if you’ve noticed your battery life has become significantly worse of late, you may decide that it’s time for a replacement anyway.
+Use your own judgement to weigh if the cost is worth it to you.

 Option 1: Replace With Your Apple Warranty